 4. Add any dry extras.
 If you want to add the extras, now is the time to mix the meat and additions in a bowl.
 Be sure to use a large enough bowl so there is room to add the fat.
 It is important to know that the additions will shorten the shelf life of your pemmican, so take this into consideration.

 5. Put in the fat.
 You will put in one part fat for two parts meat and extra mix.
 Add the fat slowly when it is hot and liquid.
 Stir it completely so it mixes well.
 Add more fat if needed.

 6. Wet extras can be added.
 If you choose to use honey, syrup, peanut butter, or another wet extra, now is the time to mix it in.
 Salt can be added to attain the taste you want.
 If the pemmican is too wet, almond flour can be added to get it to a dryer consistency.
 Again, these added things reduce the shelf life of your pemmican, so take this into consideration.

 7. Shape your pemmican.
 You can roll it into balls for storage, or make it into bars or squares.
 If you want to make it into bars, it is simple to spread it into a casserole dish and let it get firm before you cut it and store it.

 8. Put it safely away.
 When your pemmican is shaped and ready, you will want to store it in away from air in a container or bag, and put it in a cool, dry storage area.
 In addition, you can store it in your freezer in a convenient container or ziploc bag.

 * * *

-Buy The Lost Ways to find out how to prepare pemmican like the Native Americans plus thousands of other homesteading, prepping and survival skills that had been uncovered by Claude Davis from all over the US.
+In The Lost Ways you’ll find out how to prepare pemmican like the Native Americans plus thousands of other homesteading, prepping and survival skills that had been uncovered by Claude Davis from all over the US.
 Get The Lost Ways book here: